-CITY AND TOWN
+CITY AND TOWN CENTERS

-RECOMMENDATION TASK METRIC PARTICIPATING ORGANIZATIONS Host best practices workshops for planners, community leaders, developers, and economic developers to share the Region's vision and see compelling reasons for why development patterns should change to match Wasatch Choice Vision.
-Host 5 workshops (1 per year) by 2028 WFRC/WFEDD Promote the Development of City Work with each municipality to identify what types of centers would work best for them and how pressures for status-quo development can be alleviated.
-3 new City and Town Centers by 2028 WFRC/WFEDD Local Governments and Town Centers Coordinate with stakeholders to plan for and implement the types of public transportation systems that are best suited for centers.
-Reduce average commute times by at least one minute in each county by 2028 WFRC/WFEDD, UTA, UDOT Provide technical assistance to cities to implement centers through programs such as the Transportation and Land Use Connection.
-Report on progress annually WFRC/WFEDD Local Governments Create a development ordinance template that communities can adopt to better promote mixed-used and center-based developments.
-Complete by 2025 WFRC/WFEDD Create a pattern book (development guide) for communities, with a focus on greenfield development as well as in-fill strategies.
-Complete by 2026 WFRC/WFEDD Provide Resources to Support the Development of City and Town Centers Provide resources for communities to publish and promote how they would like to see the Wasatch Choice Vision implemented locally.
+RECOMMENDATION ТАЅК METRIC PARTICIPATING ORGANIZATIONS A1.
+Host best practices workshops for planners, community leaders, developers, and economic developers to share the Region's vision and demonstrate compelling reasons to change development patterns to match Wasatch Choice Vision.
+Host 5 workshops (1 per year) by 2028 WFRC/WFEDD A2.
+Work with each municipality to identify what types of centers would work best for them and how pressures for status-quo development can be alleviated.
+3 new City and Town Centers by 2028 WFRC/WFEDD Local Governments Promote the Development of City and Town Centers A3.
+Coordinate with stakeholders to plan for and implement the types of public transportation systems that are best suited for centers.
+Maintain average commute times in each county through 2028 WFRC/WFEDD, UTA, UDOT A4.
+Provide technical assistance to cities to implement centers through programs such as the Transportation and Land Use Connection.
+Report on progress annually WFRC/WFEDD Local Governments A5.
+Support regional transportation planning efforts and consider transportation solutions for all types of transit modes for counties, cities, towns, and recreational assets Report on progress annually WFRC/WFEDD UDOT UTA B1.
+Create a development ordinance template that communities can adopt to better promote mixed-used and center-based developments.
+Complete by 2025 WFRC/WFEDD B2.
+Create a pattern book (development guide) for communities, with a focus on greenfield development as well as in-fill strategies.
+Complete by 2026 WFRC/WFEDD Provide Resources to Support the Development of City and Town Centers B3.
+Provide resources for communities to publish and promote how they would like to see the Wasatch Choice Vision implemented locally.
 This will enable communities to articulate to developers what type of projects are amenable and work in their context.
-Report on progress annually WFRC/WFEDD Educate cities and counties about opportunities for funding, capital assets, and the development of community reinvestment areas.
-Host 5 workshops (1 per year) by 2028 WFRC/WFEDD GOPB GOEO Continuously support investments in improving the region's ability to expand high-speed internet coverage.
+Report on progress annually WFRC/WFEDD B4.
+Educate cities and counties about opportunities for funding, capital assets, and the development of community reinvestment areas.
+Host 5 workshops (1 per year) by 2028 WFRC/WFEDD GOPB GOEO B5.
+Continuously support investments in improving the region's ability to expand high-speed internet coverage.
 Report on progress annually Utah Broadband Center WFRC/WFEDD